-Learn some common Korean phrases and words used in relationships and K-dramas!
+Learn some common Korean phrases in K-dramas!
 We have a collection of them ready for you below!

 When talking to one another, Koreans often use various terms of endearment.
-Some of the common Korean phrases about relationships are as follows:
+Some of the common Korean phrases in K-dramas about relationships are as follows:

 Unni (언니): This is a term for older sisters of girls, but can be used for an older female friend as well.